Reasons to go to the Argentina Lake District

 Get off the beaten track to experience the best of the Argentinian Lake District from a luxury base.
 Hike in the mountains, cycle through the forests, kayak across the lakes and explore deep into Lanin National…

 In only 9 days, see everything the Patagonian Lake District has to offer.
 This includes a vineyard tour in Colchagua Valley, light hiking in Huerquehue National Park a drive to the 7 lakes and more.…

-Spending 2 days in each, you'll experience the Patagonian Lake Districts of Chile and Argentina, as well as their national capitals, Santiago and Buenos Aires.
-In small-ish groups (16, max.) you'll get to grips with the local culture, whether…
+Experience the Patagonian Lake Districts of Chile and Argentina , as well as their national capitals, Santiago and Buenos Aires.
+In a small group of no more than 16, you'll get to grips with the local culture, whether tasting…

 Patagonia is a vast and varied region, with a wealth of things to see and do, a range of places to stay and a limited transport network.